Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Preliminaries for Tree Isomorphism

-They realize it by supporting the following three operations. \begin{lemma} For any balanced parenthesis representation of length~$n$ there is an auxiliary structure on top of the representation that consists of~$o(n)$ bits and provides, after $O(n)$ initialization time, the following operations in constant time: \begin{itemize} \item $\op{findclose}(i)$ $(i \in \Nat)$: Returns the position of the closing parenthesis matching the open parenthesis at position~$i$. \item $\op{findopen}(i)$ $(i \in \Nat)$: Returns the position of the open parenthesis matching the closed parenthesis at position~$i$. \item $\op{enclose}(i)$ $(i \in \Nat)$: Returns the position of the closest open parenthesis part of the parenthesis pair enclosing the open parenthesis at position~$i$. \end{itemize} \end{lemma}
+Munro and Raman realize tree navigation by supporting the following three operations on the balanced parenthesis representation. \begin{lemma} For any balanced parenthesis representation of length~$n$ there is an auxiliary structure on top of the representation that consists of~$o(n)$ bits and provides, after $O(n)$ initialization time, the following operations in constant time: \begin{itemize} \item $\op{findclose}(i)$ $(i \in \Nat)$: Returns the position of the closing parenthesis matching the open parenthesis at position~$i$. \item $\op{findopen}(i)$ $(i \in \Nat)$: Returns the position of the open parenthesis matching the closed parenthesis at position~$i$. \item $\op{enclose}(i)$ $(i \in \Nat)$: Returns the position of the closest open parenthesis part of the parenthesis pair enclosing the open parenthesis at position~$i$. \end{itemize} \end{lemma}

-A parenthesis representation is usually stored as a bit sequence where the open parenthesis is represented via a 1 and a closed parenthesis via a 0, or vise-versa.
-Using a rank-select structure on that sequence a bidirectional mapping between each node $u$ of an ordinal tree $T'$ and the index of $u$'s open parenthesis can be created.
+The parenthesis representation is typically stored as a bit sequence $B$ with open parenthesis represented via a $1$ and a closed parenthesis via a $0$.
+Via rank-select structure (Lemma~\ref{lem:rs}) on $B$ a bidirectional mapping between each node $u$ of an ordinal tree $T'$ and the index of $u$'s open parenthesis can be created.

+A parenthesis representation can easily be generalized to allow not just one type of matching parenthesis, but instead use parenthesis from a constant sized universe while providing the same operations as described in Lemma~\ref{lem:balanced-tree} and using the same asymptotic space bound.
+The techniques for this are outlined in a book on compact data structures by Navarro~\cite[Chapter~7]{Navarro16}.
+Concretely, in a later section we use a parenthesis representation that uses the alphabet $\{(,), [,]\}$.
+In this section we only use the alphabet $\{(,)\}$.